YounesAT1/Next-Auth/README.md

 6. Access the application in your browser at `http://localhost:3000`.

 ## Usage
-- **Register: Access the sign-up page, create an account, and receive a success notification.
+- **Register**: Access the sign-up page, create an account, and receive a success notification.
-- **Login: Use valid credentials to log in, redirect to the dashboard, and receive a success      notification.
+- **Login**: Use valid credentials to log in, redirect to the dashboard, and receive a success      notification.
-- **Invalid Input: See error messages for incorrect form inputs.
+- **Invalid Input**: See error messages for incorrect form inputs.
-- **Invalid Login: Users attempting to log in with wrong credentials will receive an error notification.
+- **Invalid Login**: Users attempting to log in with the wrong credentials will receive an error notification.
-- **Dashboard Access: Access to the dashboard is restricted unless logged in.
+- **Dashboard Access**: Access to the dashboard is restricted unless logged in.

 ## Contributing